omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

   method: org.w3c.dom.Document readXMLFile(String fileName)
   method: org.w3c.dom.Document readExternalXMLFile(String fileName)

 Parses an XML file, and return the Document object of the resulting DOM tree.

   method: Object readJSONFile(String fileName)
   method: Object readExternalJSONFile(String fileName)

 Parses a JSON file.
 The result is a Boolean, Integer, Double, String, List or Map, or any data structure composed of them.
+The JSON syntax is documented at http://json.org; if you want to check whether a particular text file corresponds to the JSON syntax, use http://jsonlint.com.

   method: String[][] readCSVFile(String fileName, boolean ignoreFirstLine,
                          boolean ignoreBlankLines, boolean ignoreCommentLines)
   method: String[][] readExternalCSVFile(String fileName, boolean ignoreFirstLine,
                          boolean ignoreBlankLines, boolean ignoreCommentLines)

 Reads a CSV file.
 The result is an array of lines, where each line is a string array.
 Additional method parameters control whether to discard the first line of the file (which is usually a header line), whether to